 Although the risk of spreading Chalara on clothes and boots is low there are many other current or future pests and diseases which have the potential to damage our landscapes and environment.
 You should comply with 'Biosecurity' advice on any signs at affected sites to avoid accidentally spreading the disease on your boots, clothes, dog, bicycle tyres, etc.

-More information on specific tree pests and diseases can be found on the Forestry Commission website.
+More information on specific tree pests and diseases can be found on Devon County Council website.

 To identify a tree pest or disease see the Guide to tree pests and diseases by tree species